Yendall/YouTube-Spam-Classifier/readme.txt

     This can be outputtd to the terminal if it is uncommented on line 88 of ClassificationModule.py

 2. [Explanation of Files]:
-    Header.py:
-        Class header for table look-ups.
-Essential for the functionality of task1_parser.py and task2_plotter.py task1_parser.py:
-        Task 1 script which reads the TeachingRatings.csv file, sanitises the data and outputs to a new CSV task2_plotter.py:
-        Task 2 script which reads the TeachingRatings_Clean.csv file and plots data as per specifications
+	main.py:
+		The main module modelled off the given template.
+Simply run this to step through all exploration, parsing and classification include/ClassificationModule.py:
+		The main classification class which classifies using Naive Bayes and K-Nearest Neighbours using Pipelining (sklearn) include/ExplorationModule.py:
+		The main exploration class which explores statistical summaries and visualises relationships between variables include/DocumentCollection.py:
+		The main parsing class which filters the data and creates a collection of spam documents include/SupportVectorMachine.py:
+		The main SVM class for the optional extension.
+Includes feature extraction and classification using a Linear Kernel Support Vector Machine
+	include/Settings.py:
+		A settings file to set up the environment, including NLTK redirection and root folders for data and project referencing

 3. [Running the scripts]:
-    Both scripts are built to be run sequentially.
-You must run task1_parser.py BEFORE running task2_plotter.py, as the parser will output a new, cleaned CSV file for reference in the plotter script.

-    * [Running task1_parser.py:
-        This Python script will run when calling the following command from an iPython environment:
-            %run task1_parser.py
-    * [Running task2_plotter.py:
-        This Python script will run when calling the following command from an iPython environment:
+	In order to run all four parts of this project, simply the following command from an iPython environment:

-            %run task2_plotter.py
+	%run main.py